 As a business owner, you already understand the value of solid business contracts to protect your rights and those of the other parties involved in transactions.
-However, poorly written contracts often can lead to disputes and possible litigation.
+However, poorly written contracts often can lead to disputes and possible business litigation.

 Contract disputes cause businesses to lose precious time and money.
 If the dispute revolves around employment contracts, it could damage your business’s standing in the community.